 Initially, the finger may be very flexible with a simple inability to completely straighten the middle (PIP) joint.
 After several weeks, however, the finger may become stiff in this deformity as the Lateral Bands become scarred.
 In such cases of chronic Boutonniere Deformity, the patient may have difficulty flexing the stiff DIP joint and difficulty straightening the stiff PIP joint.

 Patient's with this condition often complain of both pain and stiffness.

-Treatment of an acute traumatic Boutonniere Deformity may be conservative in cases where a stretch injury to the PIP joint and central slip have occurred.
-An extension splint is fitted to the PIP joint, allowing the MCP joint and DIP joint to move.
+Treatment of an acute traumatic Boutonniere Deformity may be conservative in cases where a stretch injury to the PIP joint and central slip has occurred.
+In these cases, an extension splint is fitted to the PIP joint, allowing the MCP joint and DIP joint to move.
 The PIP joint is held in extension for 6 to 8 weeks, allowing the central slip and lateral bands to heal.
-That is been followed by therapy to mobilize all 3 joints.
+That is then followed by therapy to mobilize all 3 joints.
 Success rates with conservative treatment are between 80 to 85%.
 There may be some minor residual flexion at the PIP joint, but the finger is mobile and very functional.

 In cases of laceration to the Central Slip, or cases where conservative treatment of an acute injury has failed, surgery may be required.
 This surgery is performed on an outpatient basis, with general anesthesia or axillary block anesthesia.
 An incision is made on the top of the PIP joint and the Central Slip is repaired.
 The Lateral Bands are mobilized and placed back up on top of the finger.Â